-Here are some sweet little roses you can crochet in just a few minutes.
+Here is a crochet curlicue rose you can crochet in just a few minutes.
 They look cute sewn on just about everything, perhaps a whole garden of them is in order!

-To crochet a curlicue rose, here's what you'll need:
+To make a crochet curlicue rose, here’s what you’ll need:

 - Yarn leftovers (I chose worsted weight for the roses shown)

 - Crochet hook (I used a J hook for the roses shown)

 Begin by making a chain.
 The longer the chain, the wider and fuller your rose will be.
 I began by chaining 12,